A Competency-Based Curriculum

 - Systems-Based Practice

-For additional information on any of the above competencies, please refer to the ACGME General Competencies: Working Definitions page.
+For additional information on any of the above competencies, please refer to ACGME General Competencies: Working Definitions.

 A competency-based curriculum has been written for each rotation.
 Each curriculum defines the learning environments and evaluation methods used to determine the successful achievement of each competency.
 Residents are evaluated at the end of every rotation.
 The faculty are expected to provide verbal and written feedback.